 Successful applicants are granted leave for 3 years at a time and can bring their family members to the UK.

 After 3 years, applicants can apply to extend their stay for a further 3 years or apply to settle permanently in the UK.

 Applicants cannot have had more than 180 days’ absence from the United Kingdom during any consecutive 12 months of the qualifying period prior to making an application for Indefinite Leave to Remain (‘ILR’).

 After a 12-month period from being granted ILR, applicants may be eligible to apply for British Citizenship.

-If you require further advice in relation to the Innovator Visa, please feel free to contact us on 0161 826 6922.
+If you require further advice in relation to the Innovator Visa, please contact us.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.